 All F-1 and J-1 visa holders studying at USD purchase health insurance coverage that meets BOR Policy 3.14 requirements.
-The South Dakota Board of Regents has partnered with ISO insurance to provide a quality, affordable health insurance plan.
+The South Dakota Board of Regents has partnered with GeoBlue (Blue Cross/Blue Shield) to provide a quality, affordable health insurance plan.
 All F-1 and J-1 students must purchase a plan from GeoBlue unless they qualify for a health insurance policy waiver.
 To view additional information about the BOR insurance requirement as well as information about health insurance waiver requirements, please visit the Board of Regents website.

 You will be required to provide proof of coverage to the International Student Services Office.
 If you do not provide proof of insurance, you will not be able to enroll in any South Dakota Board of Regents university.
 You must be covered by this insurance the entire time you are in the U.S. - even if you are not enrolled in classes during the summer, you are still required to be insured.
 A lapse in coverage will affect your eligibility for future coverage.
 If you have questions about health insurance and immunizations, contact the International Student Services Office at firstname.lastname@example.org or 605-677-6255.